sourdough bagels with various toppings on cutting board

 Tips

-For consistent results, I’d suggest using a kitchen scale to measure ingredients.
-If you don’t have one, use a spoon to scoop the flour into the measuring cup until its heaping to the top and then level off with the back of a butter knife.
+• For consistent results, I’d suggest using a kitchen scale to measure ingredients.
+If you don’t have one, use a spoon to scoop the flour into the measuring cup until it’s heaping to the top and then level off with the back of a butter knife.
 If you scoop directly into the flour, you will end up using too much flour.

 Leave a Reply